 My Background – I have been a journalist for nearly 30 years working as a broadcaster, anchor and reporter at stations all around the country as well as CNN.
 I’ve won numerous awards including the Society of Professional Journalists Award for Ethics as well as the Goldman Prize, North America 2001 for environmental reporting.
 My husband and I challenged News Corp after it tried to suppress a story about synthetic bovine growth hormone used in much of the nation’s dairy supply.
 The litigation lasted eight years and included a jury award after a 5 week trial and an appeal of that decision.

 Understanding the way the FDA approved rBGH is very similar to the way some medical devices slip through critical scrutiny by a federal regulatory system that sometimes feels more like the tail wagging the dog.
 Our story was told in the film, The Corporation, see a clip (here).
 My bio appears on Journalism Juice website (here).

-Aaron Horton, communications expert is lending a hand with all things involving marketing.
-She can be reached at email@example.com.
+Aaron Horton, communications expert is lending a hand with all things involving marketing and with editorial content.

-Please feel free to contact me at firstname.lastname@example.org with any questions about content or to discuss partnering opportunities. #
+Please feel free to contact me at firstname.lastname@example.org with any questions, story ideas, concerns or to discuss partnering opportunities.
+(904) 613-2828. #